 Develop a Guide for Future Website Updates

-- Making sure that any new images have proper Alt Text descriptions.
+- Make sure that any new images have proper Alt-Text descriptions.

-- Creating any new web forms or buttons with the proper tags for screen reader to use, or using an accessible alternative like ARIA descriptions, etc.
+- Create new web forms or buttons with the proper tags for the screen reader or use an accessible alternative like ARIA descriptions, etc.

-- Making sure that all language and terms used are both clear and consistent.
+- Make sure that all language and terms used are both clear and consistent.

-- Avoiding problematic content types like tables (which are very difficult for screen readers to interpret).
+- Avoid problematic content types like tables (which are very difficult for screen readers to interpret).

 Create a Framework for Accessibility Across Online Content

 Your website is not the only place your brand is distributing content online.
 A good accessibility guide should also be applied to the other digital content your team is creating.
 That includes images, text, and CTAs used in social media or email.
-Content teams should understand that these best practices need to be used whenever they are delivering online content.
+Content teams should understand that these best practices must be used when delivering online content.

 Looking for Help with Your Accessibility Plans?

 Blue Atlas Marketing has experienced professionals skilled in re-designing or building websites that meet all accessibility standards.
-Let us know what sort of project you have in mind, and we can discuss a roadmap to getting those important changes completed – and improving your website at the same time.
+Let us know what sort of project you have in mind, and we can discuss a roadmap to completing those important changes and improving your website at the same time.